yuan-cc/am3_test_documentation/documentation/code_overview.md

 ## Code structure

 The user-interface module is split in a few classes:
-  * io holds the input/output options
+  * ''io'' holds the input/output options
-  * sim is the core class holding a single simulation
+  * `sim` is the core class holding a single simulation
-  * ph is the physics manager, a helper class to collect all physics processes.
+  * `ph` is the physics manager, a helper class to collect all physics processes.
 It does not have to be accessed, only initialisation is required.
-  * rp holds the parameters of the simulation, such as the source details.
+  * `rp` holds the parameters of the simulation, such as the source details.

 ## Run settings: Grids